Untreated Hyperthyroidism

 Considerations and Side Effects of Surgical Removal of Thyroid Gland(s)

-• Hyperthyroid patients are at an increased anesthetic risk.
+- Hyperthyroid patients are at an increased anesthetic risk.
 Patients will have to undergo general anesthesia for this procedure.

-• Post- operative complications are not uncommon.
+- Post- operative complications are not uncommon.

-• Due to the location of the thyroid and parathyroid glands- it is common that they parathyroid gland is damaged during surgery which results in the need for calcium supplementation for the duration of the cat’s life.
+- Due to the location of the thyroid and parathyroid glands- it is common that they parathyroid gland is damaged during surgery which results in the need for calcium supplementation for the duration of the cat’s life.

-• Considerable risk that surgery will not completely cure the hyperthyroidism.
+- Considerable risk that surgery will not completely cure the hyperthyroidism.

 Medical Management with Methimazole/ Tapazole/ Felimazole

+This is an oral medication given 2-3 times daily for the life of the patient.
 This oral medication will only control the hyperthyroidism, it will not cure it.
 Oral medication works by blocking the thyroid hormone secretion, but will not remove or destroy any part of the thyroid tumor.
 It can become difficult to maintain normal thyroid levels in the blood, as the tumor will continue to grow and subsequently continue to produce more thyroid hormone.
 After years of grown, it is possible for benign thyroid tumors to undergo malignant transformations.

 Considerations and Side Effects of Anti-Thyroid Medication

-• Some cats are difficult to medicate
+- Some cats are difficult to medicate

-• Owners are cautioned to wear gloves while administering as any accidental ingestion could cause a lowering of the owner’s thyroid level.
+- Owners are cautioned to wear gloves while administering as any accidental ingestion could cause a lowering of the owner’s thyroid level.

-• Medication only blocks the thyroid hormone- it does not stop the grown of the tumor.
+- Medication only blocks the thyroid hormone- it does not stop the grown of the tumor.
 When the tumor becomes larger- medications will no longer control the thyroid hormone.

-• Side effects of oral medication can include: loss of appetite, skin lesions, vomiting, bone marrow suppression and elevated liver values.
+- Side effects of oral medication can include: loss of appetite, skin lesions, vomiting, bone marrow suppression and elevated liver values.

-• Use of this medication will require frequent re-testing of the thyroid hormone to determine the ideal dose for each patient.
+- Use of this medication will require frequent re-testing of the thyroid hormone to determine the ideal dose for each patient.

-• Due to its side effects, routine monitoring (CBC, kidney values, liver values and blood pressure) is recommended every 1-3 months for the life of the patient.
+- Due to its side effects, routine monitoring (CBC, kidney values, liver values and blood pressure) is recommended every 1-3 months for the life of the patient.